wp-plugins/wordpress-mobile-pack/readme.txt

 = I get a parse error in wpmp_switcher.php =

-The plug-in uses references in foreach loops (this makes your loops much faster!), but the feature was added only in PHP 5.
-You can either upgrade (strongly recommended) or you might want to look into the code, we used it a few times, but if you just remove the & it should work.
+The plug-in uses a few functions that were introduced in PHP 5, such as stripos and also references in foreach loops (this makes your loops much faster!).
+The plug-in could probably be made PHP 4 compatible, but since PHP 5 has been out for years, at this stage we do not feel that back-porting would be a good idea.
+If you are really interested in a PHP 4 version, you may look at the code and provide your own patch and we will see if we can make it publicly available.

+= I run PHP 4 with 1and1, can I use the Mobile Pack? =

+We found this article on internet and we have at least one report of a happy user who could quickly change PHP version and now runs the Mobile Pack without a glitch, see [How To: Run PHP5 at 1and1.com](http://blog.kevindonahue.com/archives/2008/10/31/how_to_run_php5_at_1an1com/ "How To: Run PHP5 at 1and1.com")

 = I need more help! =